dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

 ### OAuth 2.0 Authentication

 You can use OAuth 2.0 authentication.
-You'll need to generate a **refresh token** with the right scopes (I suggest asking our GPT-4 assistant for details).
+You'll need to generate a **refresh token** with the right scopes (we suggest asking our GPT-4 assistant for details).
 Then you can fill the following information in `secrets.toml`

 ```toml